calmm-js/documentation/introduction-to-calmm.md

 [![Gitter](https://img.shields.io/gitter/room/calmm-js/chat.js.svg?style=flat-square)](https://gitter.im/calmm-js/chat)

-# Introduction to Calm^2
+# Introduction to Calmm

-Calmm or Calm^2, pronounced *"calm squared"*, is an architecture and a concrete collection of libraries for implementing reactive UIs with JavaScript and [React](https://facebook.github.io/react/).
+Calmm is an architecture and a concrete collection of libraries for implementing reactive UIs with JavaScript and [React](https://facebook.github.io/react/).
 It was born when we started a project to implement a custom CMS for a customer.
 To help with writing UI code we wrote a few small libraries (a few hundred lines of code total):

 * [`bacon.react.html`](https://github.com/calmm-js/bacon.react.html)
 * [`bacon.atom`](https://github.com/calmm-js/bacon.atom)